revk/NOTSCO/onboarding.md

 # Onboarding with TOTSCO

-The official process have three steps...
+The official process has these steps...

 - SIT
 - Buddy CP